Introduction to SSL Certificate

 Importance of SSL Certificate

 - Nowadays, everything has gone online.
 Businesses are making more money by being virtual.
 The Internet is the biggest platform for social media, shopping, knowledge sharing, and many more.
 It has taken a boom since the smartphone hit the market.
 Everybody wants to be on Facebook, Instagram, Snapchat, and Whatnot.
 Banking transactions are also now happening online.
 There is thousands of shopping website to shop from.
-But it’s big but do you trust each one of them to shop?
+But it’s big but do you trust each of them to shop?
 Do you feel safe when you open any random website for shopping, or do you feel safe doing any banking transaction?
 Where is this trust factor coming from?
 How are you so sure that you won’t be getting robbed?

-Why do we need an SSL Certificate?
+Why do we Need an SSL Certificate?

 Below are the key reasons why SSL is essential:

-1. SSL Protects your Data
+1. SSL Protects Your Data

-2. SSL Affirms your Identity
+2. SSL Affirms Your Identity

 3. Boost SEO Ranking